Local structure of classical sequences, regular sequences, and dynamics: Shift Invariance

-\begin{example} The so-called golden mean shift shows that the Lucas sequence~$\seqnum{A000032}=(1,3,4,7,\dots)$ is realizable.
-However shifting this sequence by one gives the sequence~$(3,4,7,\dots)$ which is clearly not realizable (the corresponding dynamical system would need to have~$3$ fixed points and half of an orbit of length~$2$). \end{example}
+is realizable.
+However shifting this sequence by one gives the sequence~$(3,4,7,\dots)$ which is clearly not realizable (the corresponding dynamical system would need to have~$3$ fixed points and hence half an orbit of length~$2$). \end{example}

 \begin{example} The sequence~$(2^n-1)$ is magical.
-That this is somewhat deceptive may be seen in two different ways: \begin{itemize} \item In dynamics, it is really best thought of as the difference of Example~\ref{exampleFullTwoShift} and the identity map on a set with one element, each of which is clearly magical---and the magical property is preserved under addition and subtraction of sequences. \item As a linear recurrence, this is the difference of two trace sequences. \end{itemize} \end{example}
+That this is somewhat deceptive may be seen in two different ways: In dynamics, it is really best thought of as the difference of Example~\ref{exampleFullTwoShift} and the identity map on a set with one element, each of which is clearly magical---and the magical property is preserved under addition and subtraction of sequences.
+As a linear recurrence, this is the difference of two trace sequences. \end{example}

-For other alebraic realizable sequences we should not expect this property.
+For other algebraic realizable sequences we should not expect this property.
 Example~\ref{exampledihedral} shifted by one begins~$(4,4,8,\dots)$ and so is not realizable; Example~\ref{exampletoral} shifted by one begins~$(1,1,5,\dots)$ and so is also not realizable.
 Mateusz Rajs~\cite{rajs} has completely classified the magical linear recurrence sequences, showing that the examples above are in a sense representative of the phenomena at work.
 It would be interesting to gain more insight into magical sequences in general.